LAVA: Explainability for Unsupervised Latent Embeddings: Methodology

-\textbf{Scale regularization.} The second term in Equation \ref{eq:amf_loss} is a simple mean absolute error term designed to retain scale of reconstruction.
+\textbf{Scale regularization.} The regularization term in Equation \ref{eq:amf_loss} is a simple mean absolute error term designed to retain scale of reconstructions.
 The idea behind scaling is simply to make reconstructions of the same scale as the actual locality correlations, as cosine distance is in itself scale invariant.
-While the cosine similarity should remain relatively unaffected by this regularization, given a low enough hyperparameter $\gamma$, matching scale of the actual locality correlations and our reconstructions will allow us to observe the overestimation ratio of solutions (Section \ref{sec:experiments}; Figure \ref{fig:extraction_results}).
-Furthermore, due to scale invariance of cosine distance, it is also imaginable that modules avoid overestimation simply by retaining low correlations values across the board: the scaling should push optimization away from such solutions.
-It is crucial that the scale regularization contains no overestimation weighing, meaning that the ratio of overestimation is purely a result of the up-weighing in the first term of the loss function.
-This ensures the retainment of the semantics of reoccurring pattern semantics, rather than focusing on absolute values of our solutions.
+While the cosine distance should remain relatively unaffected by this regularization, given a high enough hyperparameter $\gamma$, matching scale of the actual locality correlations and our reconstructions will allow us to observe the overestimation ratio of solutions (Section~\ref{sec:experiments}; Figure~\ref{fig:stability}b).
+Furthermore, due to the scale invariance of cosine distance, it is also imaginable that modules avoid overestimation simply by retaining low correlations values across the board: the scaling will push optimization away from such solutions.
+It is crucial that the scale regularization contains no overestimation weighing, meaning that the ratio of overestimation is purely a result of the up-weighing in the first term of the loss function, as this ensures the retainment of the semantics of reoccurring patterns, rather than focusing on absolute values of our solutions.
 We set $\gamma = 0.0001$ as the default value for scale regularization to have a low impact on the loss function.
-We also end up manually setting this hyperparameter for the KPMP dataset in the experiments (see Section \ref{app:hp_module_ex}), as we noticed $\gamma=0.001$ had no effect on optimization because of the low amounts of observed correlation.
+We also ended up manually setting this hyperparameter for the KPMP dataset to $\gamma = 10.0$ in the experiments (see Section \ref{app:hp_module_ex}), as we noticed $\gamma=0.001$ had no effect on optimization because of the low amounts of observed correlation.